hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

    * http://github.com/hklarner/PyBoolNet/issues

 where you can also post issues.
-Also, do not hesitate to contact me at hannes.klarner@fu-berlin.de
+Also, do not hesitate to contact me at |myemail|.

 .. _installation_networkx: